noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

 #### Network Communication

+- determine the formats and rules used to transfer data over the network
+- handle authentication and error detection, syntax, synchronization, and semantics for both hardware and software
+- examples
   - HTTP
-- TCP
-- UDP
+  - TCP: defines how to establish and maintain a network conversation by which applications can exchange data
+  - UDP: primarily used to establish low-latency and loss-tolerating connections between applications on the internet
   - IRC

 #### Network Management

+- define the policies and procedures used to monitor, manage, and maintain your network
+  - Troubleshoot connections between host and client devices.
+  - connection's status, availability, packet or data loss, and so on related to the health of your network connection.
+  - ensures stable communication and optimal performance of the network
+- can be applied to all devices on your network (computers, switches, routers, and servers).
+- examples
   - SNMP: monitor and manage network devices
   - ICMP: used for diagnostic purposes, send error messages and inspect connectivity issues between devices

 #### Network Security

+- define how the network secures data from malicious attacks
+  - protects the data from unauthorized users, services, or devices that access your network data
+  - rely on encryption and cryptography to secure data.
+- examples
   - SSL
   - SFTP
   - HTTPS

+#### Network design and configuration

+- a combination of network management, communication, and security protocols.

 ### CIDR notation